Infinitode/Infinitode/README.md

 #### Latest changes:

-- I created a `Reaction Time Tester` app to help you test your reaction time on the go.
+- Created a `Reaction Time Tester` app to help you test your reaction time on the go.
 Check it out here: https://infinitode.netlify.app/apps/reaction-time-tester.
 - Created a fun `Typing Speed Test` app, for testing your typing speed and accuracy.
 View over here: https://infinitode.netlify.app/apps/typing-speed-test.
 - Created a `Password Generator` web app.
 Use here: https://infinitode.netlify.app/apps/password-generator.
 - Updated `Python Projects` with 3 new `Beginner` projects and 1 `Intermediate` project.